 The various awards (e.g. the Best Asian Future Film Award and the Spirit of Asia Award) that Passage of life (2017), Akio Fujimoto’s debut cinematographical narrative, earned, could spell a great future for this young director.
 That is, if he is able to be as passionate about his future projects as he was about Passage of Life.
-Personally driven by a touching true story he happened to hear while mingling with the Burmese community in Takadanobaba, he set out to frame their story for Japan in particular and the world in general.
+Personally driven by a touching true story he happened to hear while mingling with the Burmese community in Takadanobaba, he set out to frame their story in Japan.

 After fleeing the country after the 8888 uprising in Myanmar, a Burmese family has settled down in Japan – without a visa.
 As expected, life is far from ideal.
 The mother Khin (Khin Myat Thu) struggles with a sleeping problem and, if the father is absent, Htet (Htet Myat Naing), the youngest son, becomes aggressive towards his mother and the older brother Kuang (Kaung Myat Thu) – making daily life even harder than it already is.